 - The Exists state is the common Java mode

-Synchronization occurs through the possible use of the following annotations attaced to on-purpose Java methods.
+Synchronization occurs through the possible use of the following annotations attached to on-purpose Java methods

 @javax.persistence.PostLoad public void just_loaded() { System.out.println(this.toString() + " just loaded..."); }